Cologne guide Germany map flag

 Cologne Cathedral (Church of St. Peter and Mary) - one of the most important Gothic cathedrals in the world.
 Its construction began in the 13th century and ended only in the nineteenth century.
 It is on the UNESCO World Heritage List.

-Cologne has more than 2,000 years of history.
+Köln has more than 2,000 years of history.
 Founded by the Romans as Colonia Claudia Ara Agrippinensium, it was one of the most important cities in the Roman province of Germania.

 The city lies on the left bank of the river Rhine, which gives it a picturesque location and offers opportunities for river cruises.

+You can visit many museums, galleries and theaters in Cologne.
+The city hosts many festivals and cultural events throughout the year.
 During the winter, the city comes alive with colorful carnival festivities with colorful parades and costumes.
 The local carnival starts on 11.11. at 11 a.m. and continues through March.

 Carvival in Cologne (AI)